13th Anniversary of CIEC’s first case

 Which types of procedures do you perform and how big is your staff?

-Our team includes 41 dedicated, hardworking staff members.
+Our team includes 38 dedicated, hardworking staff members.
 We have nine physicians that perform colonoscopies and esophagogastroduodenoscopies.
-We also do Bravo, Cellvizio, and Interstim.
+We also do Bravo and Interstim.
 We have three procedure rooms and perform approximately 40-45 procedures every day.

 Please highlight one or two recent successes your team has experienced.

 August 2018 our facility changed to a CRNA Model of sedation.
 Our Nurse Manager, Denise Sophanavong, BSN has worked extremely hard for the past year to make this model successful.
 This has been a positive change for our physicians and staff.
 This change has been much more advantageous for our patients.
-The patient is given the appropriate amount of Propofol to provide deep sedation by the Certified Registered Nurse Anesthetist.
+The patient is given the appropriate amount of Propofol to provide deep sedation by one of our seven Certified Registered Nurse Anesthetists.
 The patient falls asleep faster and wakes up faster in Recovery without the “hangover” feeling of moderate sedation.
 This CRNA Model has increased Patient Satisfaction, Physician Satisfaction, and Staff Satisfaction.

 October 2017 the American College of Gastroenterology announced the winners of the 2017 SCOPY Awards; Service Award for Colorectal Cancer Outreach, Prevention, and Year-Round Excellence.
 Our Director, Andy Paulson, worked incredibly hard for CIEC and submitted an amazing vignette.
 CIEC won for “Best Use of Patient Profile to Increase Colorectal Cancer Awareness”.
 A series of three commercials focused on why a local Stage IV colon cancer patient, who sadly passed away, wished he had gotten screened sooner.
 Colorectal Cancer is the second leading cause of cancer-related deaths among men and women.
 Andy and CIEC set a high bar for community awareness and the need for screening.
 The team at CIEC come together to support the warriors, survivors, the departed, and their families at 5K Run/Walks.
 We advocate at HealthCare events.
 We educate at speaking engagements all to increase colorectal cancer awareness.